We all have our 'story'.

 My happiest moments in my life were with Michael, and my unhappiest moments in my life were with Michael.

-I had many years of hopelessness and trying to pick myself up and find the courage and strength to leave.
+I had many years of hopelessness and trying to pick myself up, to find the courage and strength to leave.

 One step forward, two steps backward.